 Source: Virginia Department of Elections, General Registrar and Electoral Board Handbook (p.75)

-To regain the right to vote in Virginia, people convicted in state or Federal court in Virginia of a felony still need a clemency action from the governor.
+To regain the right to vote in Virginia, people convicted in state or Federal court in Virginia of a felony still needed a clemency action from the governor.
+The 2021 General Assembly approved a constitutional amendment to automatically authorize felons to vote, once they were released from incarceration and had completed the terms of their sentence.

 People convicted in other states, including those convicted in Federal courts there, may have their voting rights restored by whatever process is used in that state.
 Some never withdraw the right to vote, some automatically restore it after completion of the jail sentence, some restore the right automatically after completion of parole/probation (sometimes after an extra waiting period), and some require action such as a pardon by the governor.

-If a felon's rights have been restored by the process used in another state, then Virginia will allow that person to vote.11
+If a felon's rights have been restored by the process used in another state, then Virginia will allow that person to vote.17

 felons convicted in other states whose rights were previously restored by that state's process may vote in Virginia